RodrigoPAml/BoxEngine/README.md

 # BoxEngine

-BoxEngine is application to build 2D and 3D general applications like games using the scripting language lua.
+BoxEngine is an engine to build 2D and 3D general applications, like games, using the scripting language lua.

-This engine is ideal to build applications using the abstract layers implemented with OpenGL for fast prototypes Its uses the GameObject architecture to build the scenes with script attached to give it behaviour.
+This engine is ideal to build applications using the abstract layers implemented with OpenGL for fast prototypes Its uses the GameObject architecture to build the scene with script attached to give it behaviour.

-The engine runs in c++ but the scripting language is in LUA (with JIT compiler), a brazilian language.
+The engine runs in c++ but the scripting language is in LUA (with JIT compiler), a Brazilian language.

 Projects can be run in production mode (pass folder via argument) or editor mode